-COLOUR The colour of the mushroom will not change the weight of the harvest but a pretty Mushroom is a pretty Mushroom none the less.
+COLOUR The color of the mushroom will not change the weight of the harvest but a pretty Mushroom is a pretty Mushroom none the less.
 Good Healthy Mushrooms look so and choosing a dull mushroom is shore to be a bad start.

 Resistance to Bugs and Contamination's The Parent Mushroom must be selected with a natural resistance to bugs and other contamination in mind.
-There is no point choose genetics that are week when it come to self defence.
+There is no point choose genetics that are week when it come to self defense.
 You control the environment and will try and keep the prevalence of contaminants to the lowest level possible but it is the Mushroom that Must fight the final fight when it comes to fending off nature.

 Wow i found one.
-This beauties are not as common as you would like when capture one in the wild.
+This beauties are not as common as you would like when capturing one in the wild.
 Click on the button below for info on the Safe Identification of Agaricus campestris (Common Field Mushroom)

-If in doubt Chuck it out, STAY SAFE and dont be SILLY
+If in doubt Chuck it out, STAY SAFE and don't be SILLY

 Agaricus campestris can be found anywhere from grasslands and public parks to gardens and cemeteries.
 This mushroom does not grow from trees or wood based substrates